Oil & Gas Well Permit

 About

-A well includes and means any hole or holes, bore or bores, to any sand, formation, strata or depth, which is or are drilled, bored, sunk, dug or put down for the purpose of either exploring for or ascertaining the existence of any oil, gas, liquid hydrocarbon, or any of them, or for the purpose of producing and recovering any oil, gas, liquid hydrocarbon, or any of them.
+A well includes and means any hole or holes, bore or bores, to any sand, formation, strata or depth, which is or are drilled, bored, sunk, dug or put down for the purpose of either exploring for or ascertaining the existence of any oil, gas, or liquid hydrocarbon, or for the purpose of producing and recovering any oil, gas, liquid hydrocarbon, or any of them.

 After Approval

-Drilling shall begin within 90 days from the date of the permit or the permit shall be forfeited; provided, however, such forfeiture shall not affect the right of the applicant to apply for another permit.
+Drilling must begin within 90 days from the date of the permit, or the permit shall be forfeited; forfeiture shall not affect the right of the applicant to apply for another permit.

 Conditions and Exceptions

-Failure to keep the bond or alternative security in full force and effect, in accordance with the terms hereof, shall cause a revocation of the permit and shall be unlawful.
+Failure to keep the bond or alternative security in full force and effect, in accordance with the terms hereof, is unlawful and shall cause a revocation of the permit.

 Apply What you need

-• if applicant is a partnership, the names and addresses of the general partners.
+• If the applicant is a partnership, include the names and addresses of all parties on a separate page

 Apply in Person Steps